RitaAndAurora/ddrm-jfsebastian/MANUAL.md

 What follows is a list of known J.F.
 Sebastian bugs and limitations of the software.
 Please, for **bug reports** and **feature requests** visit [https://github.com/ritaandaurora/ddrm-jfsebastian/issues](https://github.com/ritaandaurora/ddrm-jfsebastian/issues).

  * J.F.
 Sebastian uses MIDI to communicate with DDRM and update its parameter values.
-However, as of formwarte version 1.3.0, **not all parameters in DDRM are currently controllable via MIDI**.
-All the sliders and buttons in the front panel can be controlled via MIDI, but not other *hidden* parameters like envolpe ranges, etc. What this means in practice is that loading presets from J.F.
+However, as of firmware version 1.3.0, **not all parameters in DDRM are currently controllable via MIDI**.
+All the sliders and buttons in the front panel can be controlled via MIDI, but not other *hidden* parameters like envelope ranges, etc. What this means in practice is that loading presets from J.F.
 Sebastian **might not produce the exact same results** than loading them from the bank files copied in DDRM because the hidden controls can't be updated.
 Hopefully future updates of DDRM firmware will allow full MIDI control so that J.F.
 Sebastian (and other tools) can be updated accordingly.

- * **DDRM firmware does not implement any method for dumping baank or slider values over MIDI**.
+ * **DDRM firmware does not implement any method for dumping bank or slider values over MIDI**.
 Therefore, J.F.
 Sebastian has no way of knowing what's the current slider values in DDRM and displaying them.
 Hopefully this will be addressed in future DDRM firmware update and J.F.
 Sebastian updated accordingly :)

- * Communication with DDRM is l**imited to the speed at which MIDI messages can be transmitted**.
+ * Communication with DDRM is **limited to the speed at which MIDI messages can be transmitted**.
 Automation and modulation of parameters is therefore subject to that.
-We did some testing and the message trhoughput seems to be quite good, specially using MIDI over USB, but still that could be a limitation for vey fast modulations.
+We did some testing and the message throughput seems to be quite good, specially using MIDI over USB, but still that could be a limitation for very fast modulations.

  * DDRM is very sensitive to MIDI in-out loops and MIDI control might not work properly if the messages that DDRM sends are put back into its input.
 J.F.
-Sebastian avoid creating such loops when both MIDI input and MIDI output are configured, but it can easily happen (it indeed happened to me!) that a feedback loop is created inadvertedly in the DAW.
+Sebastian avoid creating such loops when both MIDI input and MIDI output are configured, but it can easily happen (it indeed happened to me!) that a feedback loop is created by mistake in the DAW.
 If you observe strange behaviour in J.F.
 Sebastian controlling DDRM (specially if some buttons in the tone selector section do not seem to work), **make sure you have not accidentally created a MIDI feedback loop**.

  * When using J.F.
 Sebastian in stand-alone mode, it could happen that a **warning is displayed about potential audio feedback loops**.
 This is can be solved by clicking on the `Settings...` button that will appear in the warning and unticking the *Mute audio input* checkbox.
 J.F.
 Sebastian will remember this choice so the warning is not displayed again.
 This is a bug that will be addressed in future updates of J.F.
 Sebastian as J.F.
 Sebastian uses no audio and the warning should never appear.